-Aims and Activities of the Polymer Synthesis Group: Exploration of novel reactions and designed catalysts for polymer synthesis; clarification of polymerization mechanisms; physico-chemical analysis of the structure and functions of newly synthesized polymers; development of polymer materials precisely designed in a molecular scale; and research and education in general principles and fundamental chemistry in polymer synthesis.
+Education and research aiming at exploration of novel reactions and designed catalysts for polymer synthesis; clarification of polymerization mechanisms; physicochemical analysis of the structures and functions of newly synthesized polymers; development of polymer materials precisely designed in a molecular scale; and research and education in general principles and fundamental chemistry in polymer synthesis.

-Polymer Physics
+• Polymer Physics

-Research and Education in Polymer Physics Group: studies on structures and properties in a wide variety of polymeric systems such as solution, blends, gels, rubbers, amorphous, crystals, and liquid crystals, aiming for deep understanding of the polymeric systems through the molecular-level investigation of the relationships between their forming processes and transition mechanisms, and between their assembled structures and functions.
+Education and research aiming at studies on structures and properties in a wide variety of polymeric systems such as solution, blends, gels, rubbers, amorphous, crystals, and liquid crystals, for deep understanding of the polymeric systems through the molecular-level investigation of the relationships between their forming processes and transition mechanisms, and between their assembled structures and functions.